TheLab-ms/website-content/pages/about.md

 The officers are elected annually by a vote of the membership.
 Here is a list of our current Officers:

-* Treasurer - Jason Wheeler
+* Treasurer - Tinker
-* Chief Technical Officer - Jarrod Frates
+* Chief Technical Officer - WhiskeyNeon
-* Education Coordinator - Gregory Miller
+* Education Coordinator - Pat Regan
-* Fundraising Coordinator - Abby Wheeler
+* Fundraising Coordinator - Christina Kearney
 * Facilities Coordinator - Neil Smith
 * Chief Legal Officer - Vacant